-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Water Cycle & States of Matter Where do clouds come from?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Water Cycle & States of Matter Where do clouds come from?
 Students obtain and combine information that water can change from liquid to gas, but that it is always made of tiny drops.
 Clouds are made of water that has evaporated.
-3.PS1.A.1 Predict and investigate that water can change from a liquid to a solid (freeze), and back again (melt), or from a liquid to a gas (evaporation), and back again (condensation) as the result of temperature changes.
+Foundational for 3.3.3.A.
+Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
 Lesson 2 Local Weather Patterns & Weather Prediction How can we predict when it's going to storm?
 Students make observations of clouds and develop a tool to make predictions about what kind of weather might happen next.
-3.ESS2.D.1 Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
+3.3.3.A.
+Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
 Lesson 3 Seasonal Weather Patterns Where's the best place to build a snow fort?
 Students gather winter temperature data from three different towns.
 They represent the data in a table to compare the weather and decide which town is the best candidate to host a snow fort festival in future years.
-3.ESS2.D.1 Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
+3.3.3.A.
+Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
 Lesson 4 Climate & Global Weather Patterns Why are some places always hot?
 Students obtain and combine information to describe the different climate regions of the world.
-3.ESS2.D.2 Obtain and combine information to describe climates in different regions of the world.
+3.3.3.B.
+Obtain and combine information to describe climates in different regions of the world.
+3.3.3.A.
+Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.
 Lesson 5 Natural Hazards & Engineering How can you keep a house from blowing away in a windstorm?
 Students design and build solutions that reduce the hazards associated with strong winds that could damage buildings.
-3.ESS3.B.1 Make a claim about the merit of an existing design solution (e.g. levies, tornado shelters, sea walls, etc.) that reduces the impacts of a weather-related hazard.
-3.ETS1.A.1 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.
+3.3.3.C.
+Make a claim supported by evidence about the merit of a design solution that reduces the impacts of a weather-related hazard.